 When confronted with this type of system, a simple measure of how complex the database archeology task will be to use select count(1) from attributes.
-A database with fewer than 100 attributes is easy to understand and deal with, but when you find a database with over 10,000 rows in attributes, then you have to hope that the Attributes are grouped into understandable Categories, as shown in Table 14.1.
+A database with fewer than 100 attributes is easy to understand and deal with, but when you find a database with over 10,000 rows in attributes, then you have to hope that the Attributes are grouped into understandable Categories, as per the query below.